arunmack789/Rag_With_Both_webscrape_and_pdf/README.md

 # open applciation
 go to this ip address http://127.0.0.1:7860/ applciation running

-#uplaod data.pdf and for webscrape is used this  https://www.doozyrobotics.com/
+#uplaod data.pdf and for webscrape i used this  https://www.doozyrobotics.com/